spacetelescope/style-guides/guides/software-versioning.md

   above, this depends substantially on the user community, but this rule-of-thumb is a good one when no other information is available.

-As a reference, please see the [Astropy version support policy](https://github.com/astropy/astropy-APEs/blob/main/APE18.rst).
+As a reference, please see the [Astropy version support](https://github.com/astropy/astropy-APEs/blob/main/APE18.rst) (APE 18) and [NumPy version support](https://numpy.org/neps/nep-0029-deprecation_policy.html) (NEP 29) policies.

 As for 3.x Minor Versions, the package maintainer is responsible for applying the guidelines, but in consultation with team/branch leadership or a product